 - Wash your hands properly after using the washroom or toilet.
 Make sure the toilet seat and the area are cleaned every day.
-Consider cleaning the flush, taps, basin, door handle and other surfaces with detergent and hot water.
+Consider cleaning the flush, taps, basin, door handles, and other surfaces with detergent and hot water.

 - Wash your hands after gardening or touching your pets.

 - You should not cook any food when you are ill.
-But there is no option, wash your hands thoroughly before cooking.
+But if there is no option, wash your hands thoroughly before cooking.